Skip to content

 • Func ( Func ) –

-A Func object that represents the COUNT aggregate function.
+A Func object representing the COUNT aggregate function.

 Example